 All funded RA and TAships within the program are competitive.
 Doctoral students are prioritized for these opportunities.
 In rare cases, dependent on funding and student credentials, students in the master's degree program may be considered.
 Funded RA and TA positions consist of a nine-month position (August - May) and include a tuition waiver.
-In the College of Health Solutions, TAships are limited to the first two years of students' enrollment in the program.
 All students must have the expertise, experience, and willingness to be a TA and teach courses or laboratories in the BMI curriculum or be an RA as funding allows.
 International students must demonstrate English proficiency before they can begin a TA appointment (note that the proficiency standards required for being a TA are higher than for admittance into a graduate program).
 An ASU Graduate Assistantship (TA/RA) handbook and policy Manual is available from the Graduate College (TA/RA handbook) to provide an overview of ASU policies and support services pertinent to teaching and research assistants and associates.

-- Eligibility: In order to be eligible to receive an appointment as a TA/RA, a student must be regularly admitted to and enrolled in the graduate degree program.
+Eligibility: In order to be eligible to receive an appointment as a TA/RA, a student must be regularly admitted to and enrolled in the graduate degree program.
 During the fall and spring semester, a TA/RA must be enrolled for a minimum of six hours.
 During the summer session(s) a TA/RA must be enrolled for a minimum of 1 hour, if on a TA/RA appointment over the summer.
 Students on GSA appointments over the summer do not need to enroll in 1 credit.
-Audited courses or undergraduate courses may not be used to fulfill this requirement. - Training for TAs: All new TAs are required to complete Pre-Service Training prior to your first semester as a TA. - Reappointment: TA/RA appointments are, by definition, term appointments.
-TAs/RAs should not assume that they will be reappointed merely because no notification or termination at the end of the appointment period has been received.
-Reappointments are subject to and contingent upon the continuing availability of funds and the TA's/RA's satisfactory performance.
-TAships are based upon the availability of funds and are not guaranteed.
-In considering reappointments, the hiring unit or project director must consider the TA's/RA's contribution to the objectives of the unit or project along with the associate's academic progress.
+Audited courses or undergraduate courses may not be used to fulfill this requirement.